abdelrahmaan/Goodreads-app-Heroku/README.md

 # Goodreads-app-Heroku
-Predicting multi tags of quotes based on Goodreads quotes.
+Predicting English quote tags from Franco-Arabic or English Language.

 # Goodreads
 <!-- Scraping data from goodreads and makes an EDA and modeling on data. -->